Environment

 As part of international efforts to limit global warning and address the many challenges associated with climate change, STILL and its partners must also take proactive and forward-thinking action to protect the world’s climate.
 The company works closely with its customers, suppliers, and business partners in many different areas—including energy consumption, efficient use of resources, mitigation of greenhouse gas emissions, and adaptation initiatives—to ensure that it is making a difference within its own operations and beyond.

-To facilitate the effective and efficient management of its greenhouse gas emissions and energy usage, the Group has introduced a comprehensive climate management system which covers both its own operations and other parts of its wider value chain—from production to the use phase and even re-use at the end of the current product life span.
+The Group has put in place a comprehensive climate management system to ensure effective and efficient management of greenhouse gas emissions and energy use, including the promotion of renewable energies.
+This system covers the company’s own operations as well as other parts of the value chain from production to use and reuse at the end of the current product life cycle.
 Data on greenhouse gas emissions is collected and presented within the system in accordance with the internationally recognized Greenhouse Gas Protocol.

 [1] Indirect (upstream) fuel and energy-based greenhouse gas emissions